EvHaus/doby-grid/README.md

 #### There's a bug in Internet Explorer, where...

 Doby Grid does not support Internet Explorer.
 Don't bother asking.
-If it's something that affects all browsers - definitely submit a new issue through Github, but if it's an issue specific to IE6 or IE7 or IE8 or even IE9 -- sorry, Doby Grid is not for you.
+If it's something that affects all browsers - definitely submit a new issue through GitHub, but if it's an issue specific to IE6 or IE7 or IE8 or even IE9 -- sorry, Doby Grid is not for you.